-This legislation has helped reduce inequality and protect the working population.
-Labor policies specific to women have existed for nearly as long.
+This legislation has helped reduce inequality and protect the working population, both from potentially unsafe work environments as well as negligent bosses.
+Labor policies specific to women and protecting their rights in the workplace have existed for nearly as long.

 The United States Department of Labor has had a Women's Bureau for 100 years.
 The first law was passed 100 years ago and gave the bureau the right to "formulate standards and policies which shall promote the welfare of wage-earning women, improve their working conditions, increase their efficiency, and advance their opportunities for profitable employment.”

 During and after the Great Depression, labor protections were hugely expanded, establishing unemployment benefits, social security, and a federal minimum wage.
 The New Deal was designed primarily by a woman, Secretary of Labor Frances Perkins.
 By the 1930s, the secretary of labor would establish the five-day work week, paving the way for other progressive reforms.